 We encourage everyone at Danone to contribute their working time and skills to support the community.
 Volunteering and engaging with our local communities has been embedded in Danone's DNA for many years.

-Danone employees have been given unlimited volunteering time to give back to the community, through a ‘remote volunteering’ offer launched during the Covid-19 crisis.
+Danone employees have been given unlimited volunteering time to give back to the community.
 We bring this to life in our volunteering programme with Neighbourly where we match colleagues to charities in need.
-We have volunteering ambassadors in our teams to create opportunities to work in our local communities, building on current contacts and developing lasting relationships to make a real difference.

 REDUCING FOOD POVERTY

-Today 1.3 billion tonnes of food is wasted globally yet there is also profound food poverty which sees millions of people struggle to access food when they need it.
-In 2019, 1.6 million people in the UK accessed food banks while 4.5 million tonnes of household food went to waste.
+Today over one third of all food produced globally is wasted each year.
+Yet, profound food poverty sees millions of people around the world struggling to access food when they need it.
+According to WRAP, as of January 2023, 17.7% of households in the UK were 'food insecure', meaning they ate less or went a day without eating because they couldn't access or afford food.
 We believe we have a role to play in tackling food poverty.

-By redistributing food that would have gone to waste to food banks we are supporting those who need within our communities.
-During the pandemic in 2020, we donated over 250 tonnes of long date stock products to charities, through partnerships with Neighbourly, Fareshare and Company Shop in the UK
+By redistributing food that would have gone to waste to food banks we are supporting those in need within our communities.
+In 2022, we donated over 1.4 million meals (588 tonnes) to charities, through partnerships with Fareshare and Company Shop in the UK.

 PROMOTING HEALTHIER EATING CHOICES